Port Security Unit

+PSUs are unique among Coast Guard units in that they can be rapidly requested and tasked by the Department of Defense.
+They are capable of deploying worldwide within 96 hours.
 PSUs often operate and integrate with the Marines and Navy Expeditionary Combat Command elements.
-PSUs are also the only Coast Guard element that provide land warfare security capabilities to the Coast Guard.
+PSUs are also the only Coast Guard element that provides land warfare security capabilities.

-PSUs were originally part of the Coast Guard's Deployable Operations Group until it was decommissioned; PSUs are now a part of the reorganized Deployable Specialized Forces, which includes Maritime Security Response Teams, Maritime Safety and Security Teams, and Tactical Law Enforcement Teams.
+PSUs were originally part of the Coast Guard's Deployable Operations Group until it was reorganized; PSUs are now part of the Special Missions Command, which includes Maritime Security Response Team, Maritime Safety and Security Teams, and Tactical Law Enforcement Teams.